rbauer420/DataEntryPortal/README.md

     People who are students
     People who are Veterans

 Inputs will be converted from string to integers.
+The y-axis will automatically fit to the data entered by the user.
 If the user enters data as a string rather than an integer, the program will give the error message, "You MUST enter integers for Step 3 before you can visualize your data," and return to the main loop.

 [Step 4: Successes and Barriers]